 - Our Races

-Meet at Perdiswell Leisure Centre on Sundays for a start time of 8:15am for longer runs (meet 5-10 minutes earlier for briefing).
+Meet at Perdiswell Leisure Centre on Sundays for a start time of 8:15am or 9am for longer runs (meet 5-10 minutes earlier for briefing).
 These runs are mainly aimed at those training for marathons and half marathons.
 With multiple distances marked out anywhere from 8 to 20 miles depending on what races are coming up.
 Even if you’re not training for a race, they are a great way of increasing your mileage and endurance while running with company.

 Even if it’s occasionally, come and help support.
 Join the Sunday Run Volunteers Facebook group and pop your name on the roster.

 There are various routes that are used on Sundays.
 If you need some ideas for routes if you’re unable to make the Sunday runs, please check out the Routes page, where you can see previously run routes and even download them to your GPS watches to follow.
 You can also see all of Phil Miles’ routes on the popular Plotaroute website.

 Stuart had been with the club since its start as ‘Worcester Joggers’, supporting hundreds of members over the years with his Sunday morning marathon training, leading groups on club nights and convincing many into running their first marathon; himself completing his 100th marathon at Snowdonia in October 2012.